InformaticsMatters/format-support-template/RULES.md

-1.  **Must** not remove or edit the files `RULES.md`, `TESTING.md`, `.yamllint` or `VERSION.txt`, these files are excluded from the MIT license and must remain, unaltered
+1.  **Must** not remove or edit the files `RULES.md`, `TESTING.md`, `.yamllint` or `VERSION.txt`, these files are excluded from the MIT license and must remain, unaltered if the formatter is to pass potential future automated testing
 2.  **Must** not remove the GitHub Action `lint` Job in any GitHub Action workflow, i.e. the `lint` action is an acceptance requirement
 3.  **Must** be [created] using this template repository